Near-Optimal Private Linear Regression via Iterative Hessian Mixing: Comparison Between Methods for DP-OLS

 \section{Comparison Between Methods for DP-OLS}

-Equipped with \theoremref{thm:privacy_utility_hessian_sketch}, we now compare the utility guarantees of different existing approaches.
-Specifically, we compare AdaSSP with the LinMix method (\algorithmref{alg:linear_mixing_adjust}) that relies on Gaussian sketching and is representative of DP-OLS via Gaussian sketches, and with the IHM (\algorithmref{alg:private_hessian_sketch}).
-Throughout, we use the next proposition, whose proof is in \appendixref{app:eigenvalues}. \begin{prop} Let \(X \in \reals^{n \times d}, Y \in \reals^{n}\), and \(\theta^{*}\) as in \eqref{eq:optimal_ols}.
-Then, it holds that $\lambda^{XY}_{\min} \leq \min \left\{ \lambda^{X}_{\min}, \frac{L\left(\theta^{*}\right)}{1 + \norm{\theta^{*}}^2} \right\}$. \end{prop}
+Equipped with \theoremref{thm:privacy_utility_hessian_sketch}, we now compare the utility guarantees of different existing approaches for this DP-OLS setting.
+Specifically, we compare AdaSSP with the LinMix method of \citet{lev2025gaussianmix} (\algorithmref{alg:linear_mixing_adjust} in \appendixref{app:algos}) that uses the Gaussian sketches for DP-OLS and with IHM (\algorithmref{alg:private_hessian_sketch}).
+As we will show, IHM retains the benefits of both schemes, providing guarantees that are superior to these prior baselines.